Sergio Marchionne: Public image

 Marchionne earned a reputation for an outspoken and often blunt approach.

 Despite the buttoned-down business world in which he worked, Marchionne disliked having to think about his wardrobe, and became known for wearing black sweaters and jeans — keeping a supply of both in each of his residences.
 On 1 June 2018, Marchionne wore a necktie to celebrate the FCA debt repayment.
 Reporters noted that he had not been seen wearing a tie since 2007.

 In a 2009 Forbes interview, Massimo Vecchio, an analyst with Mediobanca, commented on the contrast and Marchionne's controversial management style:

 "He's got a lot of American in his management style.
 The only thing that matters to him is results.
 If you don't deliver, you are out.
 He is quite ruthless.
 When Marchionne took over the company [Fiat], he was literally firing one manager a day but there was a leadership problem and nobody wanted to take hard decisions.
 The communication from bottom to top in management was slow and wrong.
 He also changed that.
 He reduced the layers of management and gave his role a more direct view of what the business was doing.
 And of course his ego is very big and sometimes people who had clashes with him were basically fired.
 Looking at his style from outside it seems awful, but he delivered."

 He was a chain-smoker until a year before his death.

 Legacy

 The Istituto Sergio Marchionne high school was opened in Amatrice on 6 November 2019 by John Elkann, CEO of Ferrari.
-It was rebuilt after the August 2016 Central Italy earthquake, financed largely by the sale of the 500th La Ferrari.
+It was rebuilt after the August 2016 Central Italy earthquake, financed largely by the sale of the 500th LaFerrari.